ddecarle/eeb462-2024/Lab6_Phylogenomics2.md

 ### Assessing and Filtering Assembled Loci

-1. Log into SciNet and navigate into the `eeb462share` directory.
-Use the same username and password you used for the previous lab: sign in info can be found [here](https://docs.google.com/spreadsheets/d/17IvhbKuhfztwHabd2wutmKfHzgghxrFleCcJrwidcw8/edit#gid=0).
+1. Log into SciNet and navigate into your `$SCRATCH` directory.
+Use the same username and password you used for the previous lab.

 	```
 	ssh -Y <username>@teach.scinet.utoronto.ca
-	cd $SCRATCH/eeb462share
+	cd $SCRATCH
 	```
 At the end of last lab we generated complete target loci for our ingroup taxa.
 The `*.fasta` files that we generated have multiple lines of nucleotides per locus (you can confirm using `head -20 Gym_balzanii/Gym_balzanii.fasta`).
 Sequence data is much easier to work with if there is only a single line of nucleotides per locus.